 - You’ve got to dig into these projections.
 Typically, they are based on fairly high returns and include your social security income.

 - You’ll also want to see what numbers they are using to estimate how much you can take out each month.
-If they are using more than 4% then changes are you’ll eat into your nest egg and you may run out of money before you die.
+If they are using more than 4% then chances are you’ll eat into your nest egg and you may run out of money before you die.

 - Keep in mind that death rates have increased significantly and it isn’t unusual to live into your 80’s or 90’s.

-Hopefully you aren’t shocked with some of the numbers you find once you start digging.
+Hopefully, you aren’t shocked with some of the numbers you find once you start digging.
 If you have problems locating the information drop me an email and I’ll see what I can do to help you dig through the statements.